Chapter 1: It Ain’t Got That Swing

 SB’s whining had taken on a high, keening quality that skewered my cranium and threatened to scramble the contents.
 If he kept this up, Swing would regret having granted permission for me to bring him.
 “Come on, little man,” I said, “knock it off.
 If you behave, you’ll get a Vienna sausage when we get home.”

-Not even the promise of his favorite treat had the desire effect.
+Not even the promise of his favorite treat had the desired effect.
 Rather than lead the way in what should have been an intriguing new space, he stuck close to my side as I headed for the double doors to the kitchen.
 Light shone through the windows set in the doors.
 That and the unlocked front door told me the chef hadn’t forgotten our meeting.

 Not that he’d made a special trip.
 Swing routinely spent Mondays alone in his kitchen testing new recipes, planning the week’s specials, and deciding which dishes would make the transition to the small screen and the cooking demos he regularly did on the morning news programs and other shows.
 This was in addition to his participation in those Food Network shows that pit chefs against one another.